chm0dx/creepyCrawler/README.md

       --limit LIMIT         The number of URLs to process before exiting.
 Defaults to 500.
 Set to 0 for no limit (careful).
       --proxy PROXY         Specify a proxy to use.
-      --headers HEADERS     Override defaults with the indicated headers. ex: "{'user-agent':'value','accept':'value'}" --fireprox            Automatically configure FireProx endpoints.
+      --headers HEADERS     Override defaults with the indicated headers. ex: "{'user-agent':'value','accept':'value'}" --cookies COOKIES     Provide cookies to use in requests.
+Useful for auth. ex: "{'Authorization':'value','blah':'value'}"
+      --fireprox            Automatically configure FireProx endpoints.
 Pass in credentials or use the ~/.aws/credentials file.
       --region REGION       The AWS region to create FireProx resources in.
       --access_key ACCESS_KEY